The shift to mutationism is documented in our language

 Third, I wish I had noted the fact that early geneticists and also the architects of the Modern Synthesis referred to the 2-step origin-fixation view as “pre-adaptation” (when applied to beneficial changes).
 The idea that a new feature would appear, then by chance find appropriate circumstances to live, was so far from the Darwinian concept of adaptation as a smooth environment-induced response, that they did not feel comfortable naming it with the same term.
 For some examples, see When “Darwinian Adaptation” is Neither.

-Finally, Bjørn Østman’s comment suggests it would have been good to outline precisely what, in my view, needs re-thinking in light of the breakdown of the MS view.
+Finally, the question from Bjørn Østman — are we not now confronting these issues in a productive way?— suggests it would have been good to outline precisely what, in my view, needs re-thinking in light of the breakdown of the OMS view.
 Here are some things that come to mind:

-- the realism of origin-fixation models, which seem to be taken for granted in molecular studies (see McCandlish & Stoltzfus, 2014)
+- the realism of origin-fixation models, which seems to be taken for granted (see McCandlish & Stoltzfus, 2014)

 - the view that evolutionary theory is a theory of forces (see Why the “four fundamental forces” view is mistaken)